 Moreover, one of the most interesting exhibits you shouldn’t pass through is Henry Schliemann’s tomb.
 Schliemann was the archaeologist who discovered Troy and excavated the ancient Mycenae.

-The cemetery is open 24/7 and the entrance is free for everyone.
+The cemetery is open from 08:00 to 20:00 and the entrance is free for everyone.

 The First Cemetery of Athens composes a truly tranquil ambiance while holding great historical significance at the same time.
 Whether you are history obsessed, an art lover, or just enjoy wandering in new places, this cemetery should be on the bucket list of everyone who plans on visiting Athens.